 - When you launch Bridge after installing it for the first time on your machine, you will see initial setup options.
-Choose the folder on disk where you would like your asset library to be in the Library Path:
+Choose the folder on disk where you would like your asset library (your downloaded assets) to be in the Library Path:

 The Library Path is important because this is where Bridge will store your assets and plugins.
 If you don’t already have a folder for this purpose Bridge will create it for you.

 - Click Next.

 - Bridge will now check if you have Unreal Engine already installed.
 If yes, it will automatically populate the Export Target drop-down.